Olga-Rachmaninoff/The-language-use-web/README.md

 # The-language-use-web
-Şexbizinî-Kurdish: The Language Use Web explores the communicative connection of community languages with the agents, the domains and the media of communication.
+Şexbizinî-Kurdish: The Language Use Web explores the communicative connection between the community languages and the agents, the domains and the media of communication.

 # About the project